sikopet/blog/posts/linux-ate-my-memory.md

 of memory free from the applications point of view (since programs don't consider memory used by caches and buffers).

-To demonstrate this, let's run this memory eating program (`munch.c`):
+To demonstrate this, let's run this memory eating application (`munch.c`):

     #include <stdlib.h>
     #include <stdio.h>